Image Credit: Shigeo Sekito

 Before trying anything clever, I spent a while rebuilding it with ordinary synth programming, and the result kept coming out too clean.
 Three specific things seemed to be missing.
 The first was the analog chorus running inside those instruments, which gives the whole sound a soft constant motion.
 The second was envelope behavior, which on old Electones is slightly lazy or slightly early in ways a modern synth engine quietly corrects.
 The third was harmonic stack imperfection, the small tuning and level differences between drawbar footages that accumulate across a chord and give the stack its particular color.

-At that point I switched to a different approach and trained a compact RAVEv2 model, a real-time neural audio autoencoder, on archival Electone material.
+At that point I switched to a different approach and trained a compact RAVEv2 model on archival Electone material.
 Shigeo Sekito's recordings were the main reference point, and the model learned the joint distribution of all those small imperfections together, so that they stopped needing to be modeled individually and started simply being present in any sound it generated.